 - And so so so much more!!

-Really, this book is a practical guide, a self-help book, and a charming read – all in one!
+This book is a practical guide, a self-help book, and a charming read – all in one!
 I’ve been saying this for some time now – we’re all artist – and Elizabeth Gilbert puts this beautifully in creative terms.
 Personally, I loved how intimate the book is.
 I took many gems from it, and hopefully, you will, too!